Member-only story

 I first tried to walk Cuba, back in 2011, from east to west, coast to coast.
 I had the grandiose hope of linking the first seven Spanish settlements of Cuba (Las Siete Villas) into a glorious trekking experience that the true trekking enthusiast would find physically and intellectually interesting.

 I only made it about 300 miles.
 From Baracoa to Bayamo.
 Baracoa, the first European settlement on the island, is on the eastern tip.
 It’s where Columbus first set foot on the island in 1492.
-Bayamo, considered to be the second Spanish settlement, sits on the spine of Cuba above the Sierra
+Bayamo, considered to be the second Spanish settlement, sits on the spine of Cuba above the Sierra Maestra mountains where the Cuban Revolution of 1959 started.
+It is also the town from which the first war of independence from Spain was launched in 1868.
+From Baracoa to Bayamo.
+I did go through Santiago de Cuba, the sixths of the first seven cities but poor planning was the reason I didn’t go further.
+The Cuban people in each town cheered me on.

 --